-The materials of the tubes and fins (if any) in contact with the oxygen shall be copper alloy or stainless steel.
+The materials of the tubes and fins (if any) in contact with the oxygen shall be copper or copper alloy.

-Provided that the cooling water is of a suitable quality the most commonly used materials are Muntz metal for the tube plates and admiralty brass for the tubes.
+Commonly used materials are Muntz metal, or naval brass for the tubesheets and admiralty brass or 90/10 copper/nickel for the tubes.
 The fins are normally made of copper.